wooobo/wooobo.github.io.old/_posts/2019-08-08-write-a-new-post.md

   ```
   {: .nolineno}

+> **Limitation**: Once the position of the image is specified, the image caption should not be added.

 ### Shadow

 The screenshots of the program window can be considered to show the shadow effect, and the shadow will be visible in the `light` mode: